RodrigoMattosoSilveira/rms-sparklines/rms-sparkline-inline/README.md

 * an optional dropdown shade

 ### Attributes
-* **linePoints**: An array of numbers representing the sparkline data source.
+* **linepoints**: An array of numbers representing the sparkline data source.
 Default is empty array.
 See below for formating details.
 * **className**:A string of space separated classe names to be added to the canvas element.
 Default is no classes.
 * **width**: A number giving the width of the sparkline box in pixels.
 Default is 64.
 * **height**: A number giving the height of the sparkline box in pixels.
 Default is 16.